 How to Write a Construction Company Business Plan

-Executive Summary for a Construction Company Business Plan.
+Executive Summary for a Construction Company Business Plan or Template.

 Product Description and Competitive Advantages

 In the product description section of your construction company business plan, make sure to outline the specific services that your construction company offers.
 For example, if you are a plumbing company, then you may do residential repairs, commercial plumbing installs, as well as new construction plumbing installs.
 By documenting the services that your organization will perform, not only are you setting boundaries for what you will do in the construction arena, but you’re also documenting, indirectly, activities that you will not do.

 Target Market for a Construction Company Business

 The target market section for the construction company business plan should discuss or describe the type of customer that you typically will service.
 For example, a commercial electrician will usually work with business owners or corporate executives for repair work or remodeling activities.
 By identifying who your target market will be, business owners are able to design marketing activities and strategies to best exploit target market opportunities.
 An example of this would be if a roofing contractor works with residents, then an important marketing activity would be joining the Chamber of Commerce, which would allow the business owner to network with potential homeowners.
 Without knowing the target market, choosing the appropriate marketing channel proves difficult.

 Need Help Writing a Construction Company Business Plan?